Greenland and the European Union: OCTA

-Greenland has joined the Association of the Overseas Countries and Territories of the European Union.
+Greenland has joined the Association of the Overseas Countries and Territories of the European Union (OCTA).
 It was founded on 17 November 2000, during the conference of prime ministers of overseas countries and territories in Brussels, Belgium.
-It includes almost all special member state territories of European Union whose purpose is to improve economic development in overseas countries and territories and cooperation with the European Union.
-It currently has 13 members.
+OCTA includes almost all special member state territories of European Union whose purpose is to improve economic development in overseas countries and territories and cooperation with the European Union.
+It currently (2024) has 13 members.
 On 25 June 2008, a Cooperation Treaty between the EU and OCTA was signed in Brussels.

 In 2012, Greenland and Prime Minister of Greenland, Kuupik Kleist, held the chairmanship of the organisation.